Safire 3 chroma keyer

 VisionPanel is a stylish 3U control panel able to operate up to 16 Indigo frames containing Safire 3 chroma keyers (or other Crystal Vision products) over an Ethernet network, with the large, intuitive eight inch touch screen and physical controls making it ideal for live use.

-VisionPanel features eight hard buttons.
-The four buttons on the left allow you to select which Safire 3 you want to control; should your system contain more than four chroma keyers, you can easily select additional boards to control using the Device menu on the touch screen.
+VisionPanel features eight hard buttons - F1 to F8.
+The four buttons on the left allow you to select which Safire 3 you want to control, with up to eight chroma keyers directly selectable by using these four buttons in combination with the Shift (F5) button.
+Should your system contain more than eight chroma keyers, you can easily select additional boards to control using the Device menu on the touch screen.

 Soft buttons on the touch screen are used in conjunction with physical knobs to access the various intuitive setup menus, which allow the key processing, masks and engineering settings to be configured with ease.
 The VisionPanel can sit on a desk stand, be fitted into a desk or be rack mounted using the included rack mount kit.

 VisionWeb Control allows Safire 3 to be operated from a web browser running on any device which is connected to the same network - from PC to tablet.
-To access the control menus, simply type the IP address of the frame into any up-to-date web browser it's an enjoyable and free-of-charge way to control your Safire 3.
+To access the control menus, simply type the IP address of the frame into the web browser (with Internet Explorer 10 or above, Microsoft Edge, Google Chrome, Mozilla Firefox or Apple Safari recommended) – it's an enjoyable and free-of-charge way to control your Safire 3.
+Try the Safire 3 VisionWeb demo...

 Alternatively there is GPI control, featuring five GPI inputs for preset recall (with up to 40 presets available, of which 32 can be recalled via GPI) and one GPI input dedicated to fading keys up and down.
 The key can be switched on and off from GPI, allowing an automation system to simply control the key without needing complex protocols or controls.